 An example will show how changing the column or table name into an intuitive alias can not only shorten your SQL queries but also make your database more usable for end users.

 You can see that column names labeled in Elvish, as well as very long table names, are difficult to type and not easy to grasp quickly.
 This makes it easy to make mistakes in queries.
 Using aliases to keep thing short,simple and intuitive will save you many headaches for yourself and your database users down the road.

 We hope you’ve found these tips helpful.
-As you put them to use, remember to let your reporting software do as much of the work for you as possible when accessing your data.
+As you put them to use, remember to let your reporting software do as much of the work as possible when accessing your data.

 If you find that your current database-reporting software makes for a clunky experience, we invite you to see how easy it is to create reports in Windward.

-At Windward Studios we believe that reporting and document generation should be simple—not overly complex, tedious and technical.
+Here at Windward Studios, we think that reporting and document generation should be simple—not overly complex, tedious, or technical.
 Your reports deserve to look as impressive as the information they contain.

-Why can’t designing documents linked to your databases be as easy as creating a Word document, Excel spreadsheet or PowerPoint deck?
+Why can’t designing documents linked to your databases be as easy as creating a Word document, Excel spreadsheet, or PowerPoint slide deck?

 It can.
-Windward creates software applications that simplify how businesses design and generate professional reports and documents.
-Windward provides a unique experience using Microsoft Office to format and edit report templates, and the sophisticated engine pulls data from multiple sources and merges that data into those documents.
-It’s a hassle-free experience that can actually make generating reports fun.
+Windward's software applications simplify how businesses design and generate professional reports and documents.
+Windward provides a unique experience using Microsoft Office to format and edit report templates, and the sophisticated engine pulls data from multiple sources and merges data into documents.
+Windward provides a hassle-free experience that can actually make generating reports fun.